by Lance Hill | Apr 23, 2025 | How To, Mirliton, Uncategorized

 4. Choose a Plant Site:

 Select a well-drained area away from roofs for your plant site.
 Mirlitons don’t grow well in saturated soil–it can even kill a new plant.
 Till up a 4’ x 4’ patch to plant in.
 If you have poor or clay soil, dig a pit 2’x2’x18” and fill it with a mix of garden soil, compost, and manure to give the vine a good start.
-Mound up a hill with soil over the pit and to plant the mirliton.
-The planting site does not have full-sun because mirlitons are “sun seekers” and will grow along the trellis until they find sunlight.
+Mound a small hill of soil on top of the pit in which to plant the mirliton (so it drains well).
+The planting site does not have full sun because mirlitons are “sun seekers” and will grow along the trellis until they find sunlight.
 Here’s how to prepare the planting site.

 If you don’t have a well-drained area, you will need to build a large, deep, raised bed.